 When to Contact a Medical Professional

-Call the health care provider if symptoms of multi-infarct dementia occur.
+Call the health care provider if symptoms of vascular dementia occur.
 Go to the emergency room or call the local emergency number (such as 911) if there is a sudden change in mental status.
 This is an emergency symptom of stroke.

 Control conditions that increase the risk of hardening of the arteries (atherosclerosis) by:

 - Reducing saturated fats and salt in the diet

 Apostolova LG, DeKosky ST, Cummings JL.
 Dementias.
 In: Daroff RB, Fenichel GM, Jankovic J, Mazziotta JC.
 Bradley's Neurology in Clinical Practice.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 66.

 Gorelick PB, Scuteri A, Black SE, et al, American Heart Association Stroke Council, Council on Epidemiology and Prevention, Council on Cardiovascular Nursing, Council on Cardiovascular Radiology and Intervention, and Council on Cardiovascular Surgery and Anesthesia.
 Vascular contributions to cognitive impairment and dementia: a statement for healthcare professionals from the American Heart Association/American Stroke Association.
 Stroke.
 2011;42:2672-2713.
 PMID: 21778438 www.ncbi.nlm.nih.gov/pubmed/21778438.